symfony/symfony-docs/book/http_fundamentals.rst

 being a more *productive*, *well-rounded* and *popular* web developer (actually, you're on your own for the last part).
 Symfony2 is built to get back to
 basics: to develop tools that let you develop faster and build more robust applications, while staying out of your way.
-Symfony is built on the best ideas from many technologies: the tools and concepts you're about to learn represent the efforts of thousands of people, over many years.
+Symfony2 is built on the best ideas from many technologies: the tools and concepts you're about to learn represent the efforts of thousands of people, over many years.
 In other words, you're not just learning "Symfony", you're learning the fundamentals of the